-- supports taking one or more above input from NWDAF into consideration for policies on assignment of network resources and/or for traffic steering policies; and
+- supports taking one or more above input from NWDAF into consideration for policies on assignment of network resources and/or for traffic steering policies.

-- supports taking analytics information for PDU Session traffic from the NWDAF.

 NOTE: How this information is used by the PCF is not standardized in this specification.

 The Network Slice Selection Function (NSSF):